Dmitriy-Parfimovich/python-project-52/README.md

 ## Deploying
 To deploy the project to Render.com, please follow the steps below:
 1. Upload the project repository to your git account.
-1. Сreate an account on Render.com.
+2. Сreate an account on Render.com.
-2. Create a new PostgreSDB (click "New" at the top right of the Render.com and then "PostgreSQL", fill the "Name", "Region" and "Plan Type", click "Create Database").
+3. Create a new PostgreSDB.
+Click "New" at the top right of the Render.com and then "PostgreSQL", fill the "Name", "Region" and "Plan Type", click "Create Database".
-3. Create a new Web Service (click "New", "Web Service", enter the following details:
+4. Create a new Web Service.
+Click "New", "Web Service", enter the following details:
 ```sh
 Name: fill the name
 Region: the same region as your database